CEA-MetroCarac/PySSPFM/doc/README.md

 ### V.3) - MeanLoop

 <p align="justify" width="100%">
-The <code>MeanLoop</code> is defined within the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/analysis.py">utils/nanoloop/analysis</a></code> script.
+The <code>MeanLoop</code> object is defined within the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/analysis.py">utils/nanoloop/analysis</a></code> script.
 It is initialized with a <code>MultiLoop</code> object, and optionally, a phase calibration dictionary.
 This object facilitates the averaging of all loops within the <code>MultiLoop</code>, encompassing both amplitude, phase, and piezoresponse, except for the initial loop, which differs due to the sample's pre-polarized state at the beginning of the measurement.
 If a phase calibration dictionary is provided, the phase component of the MeanLoop is processed accordingly.
 </p>

 <p align="center" width="100%">